Online Statistical Inference for Stochastic Optimization via Kiefer-Wolfowitz Methods: Numerical Experiments

 \section{Numerical Experiments}

 In this numerical section, we first investigate the empirical performance of the proposed inference procedures and their corresponding coverage rates.
-We consider linear regression and logistic regression models (Examples \ref{ex1}--\ref{ex2}) where $\{\x_i, y_i\}_{i=1}^n$ is an \emph{i.i.d.} sample with the covariate $ \x \sim \N(\0, \Sigma)$ and the response $y \in \R$.
-The true model parameter $\tth^\star \in \R^d$ is selected uniformly from the unit sphere before the experiments.
-For both models, we consider two different structures of the covariance matrices $\Sigma$: identity matrix $I_d$ and equicorrelation covariance matrix (Equicorr in the tables), i.e., $\Sigma_{k\ell} = 0.2$ for all $k \neq \ell$ and $\Sigma_{kk}=1$.
-The parameter $\alpha$ in the step size is specified to $\alpha = 0.501$.
-The variance of noise $\epsilon$ in the linear regression model (Example \ref{ex1}) is set to $\sigma^2 = 0.2$.
+We consider linear regression and logistic regression in this section (Examples \ref{ex1}--\ref{ex2}) and conduct simulations for quantile regression (Example \ref{ex3}) in the next subsection.
+Here $\{\x_i, y_i\}_{i=1}^n$ is an \emph{i.i.d.} sample with the covariate $ \x \sim \N(\0, \Sigma)$ and the response $y \in \R$.
+We set the sample size $n = 10^5$ and the parameter dimension $d=5,20,50$.
+The true model parameter $\tth^\star \in \R^d$ is selected uniformly from the unit sphere.
+For both models, we consider two different structures of the covariance matrices $\Sigma$: identity matrix $I_d$ and equicorrelation covariance matrix (Equicorr in the tables), i.e., $\Sigma_{k\ell} = 0.2$ for all $k \neq \ell$ and $\Sigma_{kk}=1$ for $k=1,2,\dots,d$.
+The stepsize and spacing parameters for the first $50\times d$ iterations are set flat to avoid a sharp change in the learning rate.
+Particularly, the stepsize $\eta_n=\eta_0(\max\{n,50d\})^{-\alpha}$ and spacing parameters $h_n=h_0(\max\{n,50d\})^{-\gamma}$ where the exponents are set to $\alpha=\gamma=0.501$ to satisfy the assumptions in Theorem \ref{thm:clt}.
+The constant $h_0$ is set to $0.01$ for both examples, and $\eta_0$ is a tunable hyperparameter.
+The variance of noise $\varepsilon$ in the linear regression model (Example \ref{ex1}) is set to $\sigma^2 = 1$.
+For both examples, the algorithm initialized from $\tth_0$ randomly sampled spherically with radius $0.01$.